vihar-s1/api-data-processor/README.md

 `SearchPoint` is a simple Web Application API that allows performing search operations on the data present in elasticsearch.
 The `SearchPoint` application is the only application that needs to exposed to external world.

-## Process to Add new API for data fetching
+## Steps to integrate a new API

 > Follow the step-by-step guide to add a new API to fetch data from.

 ### Data Producer

 1. In `DataProducer`, go to `models/MessageType.java` Enum definition and add a new Enum type corresponding to the new API.
-2. Go to `models` folder and define a new Class implementing `ApiMessageInterface` interface and define the attributes to be fetched from the API.
+2. Go to `models/apiMessages` folder and define a new Class implementing `ApiMessageInterface` interface and define the attributes to be fetched from the API.
    1. The class is supposed to be template for the JSON response returned by the API.
    2. Make sure to use matching Data types and names as returned in the JSON response.
    3. Keep the variables as private and define appropriate Getters, Setters and Constructors using `Lombok`.
 3. In `config/ApiMessageProducerConfig.java`, add the Type-Mapping to the JsonSerializer in a manner similar to other messages.
    1. NO NEED TO FOLLOW THIS STEP ANYMORE.
 THE TYPE MAPPINGS ARE DYNAMICALLY GENERATED VIA REFLECTIONS API AND SO ANY CLASS THAT EXTENDS THE `ApiMessageInterface` WILL AUTOMATICALLY BE INCLUDED IN THE TYPE MAPPING DURING RUN-TIME.
-4. Go to `fetcher` folder and define a new `DataFetcher` interface implementation that fetches data from the new API.
+4. Go to `fetcher` folder and define a new `DataFetcherInterface` interface implementation that fetches data from the new API.
    1. Make sure to use appropriate params, and tokens wherever needed.
    2. DO NOT HARD-CODE ANY API TOKENS.
 USE THE `.env` AND `src/main/resources/application.properties` FILES TO IMPORT THE API KEYS/SECRETS.